kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

   </details>
 </div>

 >**CAUTION:** When you secure a service, don't create overlapping Access Rules for paths.
-Doing so can cause unexpected behavior and compromise the security of your implementation.
+Doing so can cause unexpected behavior and reduce the security of your implementation.

 ## Access the secured resources